rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/nginx/_index.md

 After installing NGINX, you need to create the NGINX config file, `/etc/nginx/conf.d/rancher.conf`, with the IP addresses for your Linux nodes, chosen FQDN and location of the certificate file and certificate key file.

+>**Note:** The example configuration below does not include all available Nginx options and may not be suitable for your production environment.
+For full configuration documentation, see [NGINX Load Balancing - HTTP Load Balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/).

 1. Copy and paste the code sample below into your favorite text editor.
 Save it as `/etc/nginx/conf.d/rancher.conf`.

     **Example NGINX config:**